-Competence (Competent) - having the necessary ability, knowledge, skill and qualification to carry out the required maintenance tasks successfully.
-Refer to CAR, Part 66 Aircraft Maintenance Personnel Licensing Subpart 66.14.
+Competence (Competent) - having the necessary ability, knowledge, skill and qualification to carry out required maintenance tasks.

-Complex - a group or system of different parts or components that are interconnected or linked in a close or complicated way.
-The effects of such complexity include:-
+Complex system - a group or system of different parts or components that are interconnected or linked in a close or complicated way.
+The effects of such complexity include:

-- Harder to predict system properties from the properties of components because the emergent system behaviour may be unstable and non-replicable, - Harder to identify and diagnose problems, - Increases confusion and the likelihood of error, - Harder to assure with confidence the system's serviceability.
+- It being harder to predict system properties from the properties of components because the emergent system behaviour may be unstable and non-replicable - It being harder to identify and diagnose problems - Increased confusion and the likelihood of error, or - It being harder to assure with confidence the system's serviceability.